kaustavhalder/ansible/README.md

 This is just a standalone repo for learning Ansible using Jeff Geerlings live streams Below is the overview

-- Provision VMs using Vagrant and Virtual Box
+- Provision VMs using Vagrant and Virtual Box (UTM for Mac)
 - Use playbooks to manage them
 - VMs are mostly Linux
 - Revisit handlers and vars and roles